 Freelance Director Alistair Harding was our go-to to lead the project because of his aesthetic, because of the meticulous nature of his approach in pre-production and because he is a real Chum, who is fully across our processes, capabilities and production approach since working as a Producer, Writer and Director at Hurrah previous.

 Normally we would be tempted to make this type of film without a script as sometimes the delivery of a script can feel contrived, instead we would often opt for a conversation between protagonist and Director looking for relaxed sound bites.
 But because of timeframes and the project process we had to script the influencers, so it meant Alistair had to write a script that felt genuine to each of the individual influencers participating whilst hitting the right note for Microsoft; this meant understanding each of the influencers to a point that they felt at ease talking to him, revealing their inner thoughts and understanding who they are; something which Alistair is an expert at.

-Along side Alistair we included the very talented Director of Photography Russell Morton; freelance Chum with his hands in most films we make.
-With Russell and Alistair being supported by our in house team of producers we felt we had our bases covered for all the challenges that the project could have presented and we knew we could reach the high aspirations for Bonsey Jaden and Microsoft.
+Along side Alistair we included the very talented Director of Photography Russell Morton; freelance Chum who has his hands in most films we make.
+With Russell and Alistair being supported by our in house team of producers we felt we had our bases covered for all the challenges that the project could have presented.

 Four countries in three weeks meant we clocked up some serious air-miles but getting the filming aspect in the can early allowed us to keep to the timeframes requested, it also meant a little less congested post production.